Chapter 10: Typical Weather

 The winter pattern is dominated by the frequent passage of fronts.
 Summer weather can be a bit more varied, featuring pop-up thunderstorms, the occasional passage of fronts, and tropical cyclones.

-Janet and Loki guiding the boat through the Rock Pile (MM 350) on a drizzly, rainy day.
+Janet and Loki guiding the boat through the Rock Pile (MM 350) on a drizzly day.
+(She's holding the tiller behind her.)

 Winter Weather Pattern